sparkfun/ESP32_Thing/README.md

 [*SparkFun ESP32 Thing (DEV-13907)*](https://www.sparkfun.com/products/13907)

-The [SparkFun ESP32 Thing](https://www.sparkfun.com/products/13907) is a comprehensive development platform for [Espressif's ESP32](https://espressif.com/en/products/hardware/esp32/overview), their super-charged version of the popular [ESP8266](https://www.sparkfun.com/products/13711).
-Like the 8266, the ESP32 is a **WiFi**-compatible microcontroller, but to that it adds support for **Bluetooth low-energy** (i.e BLE, BT4.0, Bluetooth Smart), and nearly 30 I/O pins.
-The ESP32's power and versatility will help make it the foundation of IoT and connected projects for many years to come.
+The [SparkFun ESP32 Thing](https://www.sparkfun.com/products/13907) is a comprehensive development platform for Espressif’s ESP32, their super-charged version of the popular ESP8266.
+Like the 8266, the ESP32 is a WiFi-compatible microcontroller but adds nearly 30 I/O pins.
+The ESP32’s power and versatility will make it the foundation of IoT and connected projects for many years to come.

+Why the name?
+We lovingly call it the “Thing” because it's the perfect foundation for your Internet of Things project.
+The Thing does everything from turning on an LED to posting data with your chosen platform, and can be programmed just like any microcontroller.
+You can even program the Thing through the Arduino IDE by installing the [ESP32 Arduino Core](https://learn.sparkfun.com/tutorials/esp32-thing-hookup-guide#installing-the-esp32-arduino-core).

+The SparkFun ESP32 Thing equips the ESP32 with everything necessary to program, run and develop on the wonderchip.
+In addition to the WiFi SoC, the Thing includes an FTDI FT231x, which converts USB to serial, and allows your computer to program and communicate with the microcontroller.
+It also features a LiPo charger, so your ESP32 project can be battery-powered and truly wireless.
+Additionally, the board includes a handful of LEDs and buttons to aid in your development.

 Repository Contents
 -------------------